 Stability: Did he help keep America from eating itself?

-- How well did Obama streamline the US government to ensure it ran well?
+- How well did Obama streamline the American government to ensure it ran well?

 - How well did Obama use state power to stabilize American society, both culturally and economically?